abhinavkumar0711/Binary-Search-Visualizer/README.md

 # Binary-Search-Visualizer
-Helps learners to visualize the working of binary search algorithm.
+A React Project to Help learners visualize the working of binary search algorithm.